Targets

 The CAT rates NDC targets against each country’s fair share contribution to global climate change mitigation, considering a range of equity principles including responsibility, capability, and equality.
 The CAT also rates NDC targets against indicative national emissions from global least-cost emissions pathways (called modelled domestic pathways).

-The “Highly Insufficient” rating indicates that China’s NDC target in 2030 is not at all consistent with modelled domestic pathways limiting warming to 1.5°C. If all countries were to follow China’s approach, warming would reach over 3°C and up to 4°C.
+The “Highly Insufficient” rating indicates that China’s NDC target in 2030 is not consistent with modelled domestic pathways limiting warming to 1.5°C. If all countries were to follow China’s approach, warming would reach over 3°C and up to 4°C.

 The “Insufficient” rating indicates that China’s NDC target in 2030 needs substantial improvements to be consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. China’s target is at the least stringent end of what would be a fair share of global effort and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow China’s approach, warming would reach over 2°C and up to 3°C.